k4scripts/k4obfuscator-doc/docs/tutorial-macros/inline.md

 <table> K4_INLINE(<void>)
 ```

-Inline the current function by removing it from functions list.
+Inline the current function and remove it from functions list.

 ℹ️ Suggested for non-recursive functions, as deep recursions could fallback to errors.